Your cart is currently empty!

-The soil requires several micronutrients or trace elements which are vital for plant health but are often overlooked by homeowners.
+The soil requires several micronutrients or trace elements which are vital for lawn health but are often overlooked by homeowners.
 Micronutrients and trace elements are required at minuscule amounts for the normal growth and development of living organisms.
 Since a small amount of these elements are needed for growth, they often get forgotten about, but several metabolic processes are affected in the process when this happens.

 Here are some of the most critical micronutrients you should be monitoring in your plants’ soil